Facial Nerve Reanimation Specialist

 Oral Surgery

-When are Facial Nerve Reanimation Procedures Required?
+When Is Facial Nerve Reanimation Required?

-Post-Tumor Surgery
+Post-Tumour Surgery

 Bell's Palsy

-Facial weakness present since birth
+Facial weakness or paralysis present since birth.

 Warning Signs